 Is a Fingerprint Background Check and FBI Background Check the Same?

 Criminal background checks do include many different pieces of information, depending on what level is requested.
-How far back does a level 2 background check go and what information it includes compared to level 1 background checks depends on what job or loan someone is applying for.
+The extent of a level 2 background investigation and what information it includes compared to level 1 background checks depends on what job or loan someone is applying for.
 Individuals can expect to see the following information in both level 1 and level 2 background checks:

 Background checks will reveal any and all of this information.